dropbear-software/xsd/.idx/airules.md

    * Valid values.
    * Invalid values that violate each of the type's facets.
    * Edge cases (e.g., min/max values, empty strings).
-Also be aware that you can also run the tests yourself using the `run_tests` tool that is available to you in order to confirm that your implementation is correct.
+You can also run the tests yourself using the `run_tests` tool to confirm that your implementation is correct.
 6. **Diagnose errors (if necessary)**:
-    The “Analyze and Research" step should prevent most errors.
+    The "Analyze and Research" step should prevent most errors.
 However, if the `analyze_files` tool shows any issues, you should use that information to understand and fix the issue.

 # **Coding & Style Guidelines**